Accenture/mercury-composable/guides/CHAPTER-7.md

 "server.port" in this example.

 > Note: The configuration based "event-over-HTTP" feature does not support fork-n-join request API.
-        You can achieve similar parallel processing using multiple po.request that returns Java Future.
+        You can achieve similar parallel processing using multiple calls to "po.request API" where each call returns a Java "Future".

 ## Advantages